-R.I. officials warn of large medical marijuana cultivator supply
+R.I. officials warn of large number of medical marijuana cultivators

-PROVIDENCE, R.I.
-(AP) – Rhode Island officials warn many medical marijuana cultivators will fail under the state’s current setup.
+PROVIDENCE, R.I. — Rhode Island officials warn many medical marijuana cultivators will fail under the state’s current setup.

 The Providence Journal reports 18 businesses have been approved to sell marijuana to the state’s three dispensaries.
 Another 93 applicants are currently in the process of acquiring a license.